barrass.dev

 The partition should be safely unmounted and closed on system shutdown but if it’s important, make sure to do it manually before you shutdown.
 I personally have had no problems shutting down with the partition still mounted, but your mileage may vary.

 Hopefully this guide has been helpful to you.
-If everything has gone correctly, you should now have an encrypted disk image that you can use like a "locker" for any sensitive data you wish to keep encrypted.
-This is useful, but I can't make any guarantees about its effectiveness -- if you're using this to try and evade the law, I doubt the law will have much trouble catching you if it came to it.
+If everything has gone correctly, you should now have an encrypted disk image that you can use like a “locker” for any sensitive data you wish to keep encrypted, as an alternative to something like encfs.
+That said, I can’t make any guarantees about the safety of this method.
 Instead, think of this more as one step in the chain, and put other cryptographic safeguards between your data and anyone who wishes to snoop on it.
 Thanks for reading!